 Am I Eligible?

-You are eligible if you are an Achieve Atlanta Scholar and are receiving scholarship funds in the fall 2020 term.
+You are eligible if you are an Achieve Atlanta Scholar and are receiving scholarship funds in the spring 2021 term.
 Achieve Atlanta Scholars may only receive one emergency grant during the 2020-2021 academic year.
-If you have been denied an emergency grant this academic year, you are eligible to apply as soon as a new emergency expense arises.
-Spring 2020 grant recipients must present a new eligible unexpected emergency event.
+Scholars who received an emergency grant fall 2020 term are not eligible.
+If you applied fall 2020 and were been denied an emergency grant you are eligible to apply for a spring 2021 grant.

 How do I apply?

 If you have had an unplanned or unanticipated event that led to one or more of the eligible expenses listed below, gather receipts, invoices or estimated expenses before you start the application.
 This will help ensure your application is reviewed and processed quickly.
 Once you have gathered all the documents or information needed to show your estimated need, click on the apply button below.

 - Off-Campus Housing (only where the Scholar resides, including where s/he resides with family or friends)